Saturday, November 18, 2023

-Window at the Galeries Lafayette department store, Richard Nahem, Eye Prefer Paris
+Window at the Galeries Lafayette department store / Richard Nahem

-"If I wore my favorite black dress on Tuesday in Cincinatti, I'd see pictures on social media on Wednesday, and I couldn’t repeat the look in San Diego on Thursday ...or else ... people would think I had only one dress."
+"If I wore my favorite black dress on Tuesday in Cincinatti, I'd see pictures on social media on Wednesday, and I couldn’t repeat the look in San Diego on Thursday, or people would think I had only one dress."

-For women, changing outfits every day is a kind of tax.
-Asked why they do it, many will say out of habit, because they like shopping, or that if they don't do it, they'll seem to lack the means.
-This author mentions the pressure, but does not examine the reason for it.
+For women especially, changing outfits every day is a kind of tax.
+They may do so out of habit, because they like shopping or because if they don't do it, they'll seem to lack the means.

 The next chapters show how